Mjabulelwa/my-portfolio/README.md

 - 🎓 I have a degree in Bsc in Information Technology with specialization in Computer Science .
 - 🔭 I’m working on building a tech shop website, which will showcase different products to clients from laptops to different phones to help them purchase quality products at an affordable price.

-- 💬 Ask me about any specific topics you're open to discussing or helping with
+- 💬 Ask me about any specific topics you're open to discussing.
 - 📫 How to reach me: [MjabulelwaWelford@gmail.com
 , www.linkedin.com/in/mjabulelwa-khumalo-5865aa257, or 0799927424]